RobinSchmidt/Bitwig-RobsProjects/Projects/2025-FirstTrack/ReadMe.txt

   they are running at 44.1 and others at 48?
 That would explain the detuning.
 But I don't think, it's that.
 The other Surge instances are not detuned.
 It may be an issue with the patch.

 - The end is too abrupt.
 Maybe put a long reverb-tail on the final brass note.
+Maybe make the outro one bar longer (if so, adjust the 303 sweepdown automation accordingly).

 - Elektrobeat part needs snare or clap , maybe